Skip to content

 Mid-Range Setup: Three-Point Lighting ($100–$300)

-Three-point lighting is the professional standard for portrait and broadcast work — and there has never been anything quite like properly executed three-point lighting for making a stream look genuinely premium.
+Three-point lighting is the professional standard for portrait and broadcast work.
+There has never been anything quite like properly executed three-point lighting for making a stream look genuinely premium.

-1. Key light (main light): Your primary source.
+Key light (main): Your primary source.
 Position at roughly 45 degrees from your face, slightly above eye level.
-This should be your brightest light.
+Brightest of the three.

-2. Fill light (secondary): Opposite side from your key light, lower brightness.
-Softens the key light’s shadows without eliminating the dimensionality they create.
+Fill light (secondary): Opposite side from your key light, lower brightness.
+Softens the key light’s shadows without eliminating the dimension they create.

-3. Back light (hair/rim light): Behind you, aimed at your head and shoulders.
-Creates a subtle glow that separates you from the background — the visual signal of a professional shoot.
+Back light (rim/hair light): Behind you, aimed at your head and shoulders.
+Creates a subtle glow that separates you from your background — the visual signal of professional production.

 Professional Setup: Studio Lighting ($300–$1,000+)

-For models serious about premium quality from the outset:
+For models serious about premium quality from the start:

 • Aputure or Godox LED panels with full color and intensity control